 - Slowing down.

-- Spitting out bottle nipple.
+- Spitting out the bottle nipple.

-- Unlatching from breast.
+- Unlatching from the breast.

-- Closing mouth.
+- Closing their mouth.

-- Turning away from breast or bottle.
+- Turning away from the breast or bottle.

 Is My Baby Getting Enough?